theHandgun/War-of-Art/README.md

 ## Problems to Fix
 * PaintScene is very crowded, should split it up to a few more files for more organisation.
 * New players can't join until the round is over due to the server not saving map of the canvases.
+* Antialiasing makes bucket fill fail on the edges of the shape.